Magenic/BikeShopAPISpring/03-configuration/README.md

 This lab continues from the _Connectors_ lab, so you will want to make sure that you have completed that lab before continuing onto this one.

-### Open BikeShop

-1. Open the solution folder `~/Workspace/cloud-native-lab` in your favorite Integrated Development Environment (IDE).

-2. Open a terminal and change directories.

-    ```bash
-    cd ~/Workspace/cloud-native-lab
-    ```

-> Note: To view the code for this lab, view the `Configuration` branch in the source
-> code repository.

----

 ## Add Dependencies

 There are some dependencies that, when added to Spring, will assist in automatically configuring the configuration server for Spring in Pivotal Cloud Foundry (PCF).